OVERVIEW

 In the Netherlands, career guidance is offered by various private and public institutions.
 The main guidance services are being offered in the areas of the educational system, governmental bodies, employers and trade unions and private-sector organizations.

 In the Netherlands there is a strong base for career management skills in the educational system.
-The theoretical base are the five career management skills identified by Prof. Dr. Marinka Kuijpers: (1) reflection on capacities, (2) reflection on motives, (3) work exploration, (4) career directedness, (5) networking.
+The theoretical base is the five career management skills identified by Prof. Dr. Marinka Kuijpers: (1) reflection on capacities, (2) reflection on motives, (3) work exploration, (4) career directedness, (5) networking.
+The education of these skills is legally binding for secondary education, pre-vocational and VET institutes.

+Career guidance provided by private organisations is available to almost all citizens.
+Many organisations in the Netherlands offer career guidance or similar services, often tailored to specific target groups.
+This type of career guidance is frequently (partially) subsidised by the government.
 The guidance activities of the government focus on setting an Ambition Agenda with the diverse actors and monitor the progress.
 This will be explained further in the section ‘policy’.

 POLICY